- About NEEP

 Jim O'Reilly oversees NEEP's policy outreach and implementation efforts to develop and provide information to key audiences, maintain relationships with NEEP sponsors and partners, and manage NEEP's strategic communications to build public support for energy efficiency.

-John assists with all web-based marketing efforts, strategic marketing implementation, and actively supports elevating and promoting project areas through project specific branding.
-John works closely with the Marketing Communications Manager and the Strategic Marketing Manager to increase NEEP's visibility through social media, NEEP's blog, and other forms of communication and will aid in implementing social media strategies for the 2013 NEEP Summit and other NEEP events.
+John assists with all web-based marketing efforts, strategic marketing implementation, website CMS publishing schedules and actively supports elevating and promoting project areas through project specific branding.
+John works closely with the Marketing Communications Manager and the Strategic Marketing Manager to increase NEEP's visibility through digital communications portals.
+John also manages NEEP's blog, EnergyEfficiencyMatters, creates original content and assists staff in their own creative writing processes.

 Before NEEP, John interned with Degrees2Dreams, a Boston start-up focusing on leveraging social media and brands to achieve high levels of exposure, recognition, and success.
 He also composed and edited articles for EcoRI News in Providence on subjects including renewable energies and sustainable practices.
 John holds a B.S. in Resource Economics and Management and Writing from the University of Rhode Island.

-Fritzi Pieper assists with member services and marketing/communications needs for the DesignLights TM Consortium (DLC) Qualified Product List (QPL) , a NEEP project which lists high quality commercial LED lighting products based on strict energy efficiency qualification specifications.
+Fritzi Pieper assists with member services and marketing/communications needs for the DesignLights Consortium® (DLC) Qualified Product List (QPL) , a NEEP project which lists high quality commercial LED lighting products based on strict energy efficiency qualification specifications.
 Fritzi joined NEEP the summer of 2012 and develops marketing collateral to effectively promote the DLC brand.
 In addition, she overseas DLC's media relations and produces content for social media outlets and the website, ensuring DLC's message is communicated effectively through regional and national press, and online media portals.
-Fritzi closely interacts with DLC members and has helped organize the 2012 DLC Stakeholder Meeting.
+Fritzi closely interacts with and recruits new DLC members and has helped organize the 2012 and 2013 DLC Stakeholder Meeting.

 Fritzi holds a Bachelor's degree in Anthropology and Environmental Studies from Tufts University.